 I cannot explain to you how angry and sad this makes me.
 I can understand that there are poorer areas in the county.
-We own our own home, I chose to stay at home with Monkey, doesn’t mean to say we are rolling in it – we most definately ARE NOT.
+We own our own home, I chose to stay at home with my little boy, doesn’t mean to say we are rolling in it – we most definitely ARE NOT.
 Does that mean that people like me and my son are less in need of the services a Children’s Centre provides?
 I think not.

-When I came home with Monkey nearly 4 years ago, the Health Visitor gave me his Red Book and talked about all sorts of things including the local Children’s Centres.
+When I came home with my son nearly 4 years ago, the Health Visitor gave me his Red Book and talked about all sorts of things including the local Children’s Centres.
 I have to be honest, I’d never heard of them before I was pregnant, I had no idea what they did.
 My eyes have been opened.
-An Ante-Natal class, we only made one of two of the NHS one’s held at the Children Centre.
+In an Ante-Natal class, we only made one of two of the NHS one’s held at the Children Centre.
 Daddy P was late (the story of his life) picking me up from home and by the time we parked up outside we were really late, I was in floods of tears (I don’t do LATE), very pregnant, very hormonal, and couldn’t be persuaded to face a room full of strangers in that state.
-I’d had to go to a Midwife clinic there a couple of times – swollen ankles to be checked etc, a Stretch and Sweep (too much info?) that they couldn’t do as I hadn’t even started to dilate (the Monkey was not for moving!), Monkey’s first week check up.
+I’d had to go to a Midwife clinic there a couple of times – swollen ankles to be checked etc, a Stretch and Sweep (too much info?) that they couldn’t do as I hadn’t even started to dilate (the baby was not for moving!), My son’s first-week check-up.

 If a new Mum asks me where to go I ALWAYS say – go to the Children’s Centre.